-Concerns over economic recession, the COVID-19 pandemic, interest rate increases and inflation, supply chain delays and disruptions, policy priorities of the U.S. presidential administration, trade wars, unemployment, or prolonged government shutdown may contribute to increased volatility and diminished expectations for the economy and markets.
+Concerns over economic recession, the ongoing effects of the COVID-19 pandemic, interest rate increases and inflation, supply chain delays and disruptions, policy priorities of the U.S. presidential administration and Congress, trade wars, unemployment, or prolonged government shutdown may contribute to increased volatility and diminished expectations for the economy and markets.
 Additionally, concern over geopolitical issues may also contribute to prolonged market volatility and instability.
 For example, the conflict between Russia and Ukraine could lead to disruption, instability and volatility in global markets and industries.
 The U.S. government and other governments in jurisdictions have imposed severe economic sanctions and export controls against Russia and Russian interests, have removed Russia from the SWIFT system, and have threatened additional sanctions and controls.
-The impact of these measures, as well as potential responses to them by Russia, is unknown.
+The full impact of these measures, as well as potential responses to them by Russia, is unknown.